of

 European Union Intellectual Property Office (EUIPO)

-The International Design System (Hague System) at the World Intellectual Property Office (WIPO)
+The international design system (Hague System) at the World Intellectual Property Office (WIPO)

 3.1.2 Document management

-3.1.3 Monitoring and tracking of various specifications
+3.1.3 Monitoring and tracking of various requirements

 3.1.4 Reporting and analysis